 - Provide feedback: The core use case is to provide feedback for another person confidentially, so the default setting is "recipient only".
 Note: Anonymity is on by default.

-- Navigate to your Administration tab
+- Navigate to your Administration portal

-- Find the "Feature Configuration" section
+- Scroll to the bottom, finding the "Feature Configuration" section

 - Click into Messages

-When viewing an anonymous message, an admin (and only an Admin) can click the Anonymous author tag to trigger an email to their inbox- Which will reveal the message's author.
+If the unfortunate instance arises where an anonymous message is deemed inappropriate or abusive, we do provide HR Admins with tools to intervene.
+When viewing an anonymous message, an admin (and only an Admin) can click the Anonymous author tag to trigger an email to their inbox, which will reveal the message's author.
 It looks like this: